What Is The Difference Between Catalyst And Intermediate

 Catalysts and intermediates are both used to speed up chemical reactions, but there is a key difference between the two.
 A catalyst is a substance that alters the rate of the reaction without itself being consumed in the reaction.
 On the other hand, an intermediate is a reaction product that is consumed in the reaction and is necessary for the reaction to occur.

-ALSO READ: What Is The Difference Between Study Skills And Study Methods
+ALSO READ: What'S The Difference Between Capital Murder And Murder

 To put it simply, a catalyst can be used over and over again, while an intermediate is used up in the reaction.
 The main benefit of using catalysts and intermediates is that they can greatly accelerate the rate of a chemical reaction, making the reaction more efficient and less costly.